Great Recession in Europe: Estonia

 Estonia saw an economic contraction of 0.9 percent in the second quarter of 2008, following a 0.5 percent contraction in the first quarter, but with the revised data showing no recession before Q3 2008.

 Chairwoman of the Association of Estonian Food Industry, Sirje Potisepp, warned the Estonian food industry would probably face bankruptcies citing two major beverage companies in Estonia filing for bankruptcy.

 Slovakia

 Slovakia was one of only a few countries that retained their high GDP predictions for the year 2008.

 Poland

 Poland is the only member of the European Union to have avoided recession, meaning that in 2009 Poland created the most GDP growth in the EU.
-As of December 2009 the Polish economy had not entered recession nor contracted, while its International Monetary Fund (IMF) 2010 GDP growth forecast of 1.9 per cent is expected to be upgraded.
-In the second quarter of 2010, growth was at least 3.1 per cent.
-As of 30 August 2010, the EU's GDP growth forecast for Poland in 2010 stands at 2.7 per cent, outperforming the EU average of 1 per cent.
-Poland has one of the lowest external debt rates in the European Union, at just over 320 billion, 46% of its GDP.
+In 2010, the Polish economy registered a 3.2% annual rate of growth, exceeding the previous forecast of 2.7 per cent, and outperforming the EU average of 1 per cent.
+Poland had one of the lowest external debt rates in the European Union, at just over PLN 776.8 billion (€179.1 billion), 54.9% of its GDP.